webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Double-Strike.md

 ---
 aliases:
 - Double Strike
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/3
+- Ability/Tier/Low
-  - Abilities
+- Ability/Pool/Might
-  - Abilitiesction
+- Ability/Categories/Meta
-type: Action
-points: 3 Might
 ---

-# Double Strike
+## Double Strike

-**Points**: 3 Might Points
+>3  Might
-**Type**: Action

 When you wield two weapons, you can choose to make one attack roll against a foe.
-If you hit, you inflict damage with both weapons plus 2 additional points of damage, and because you made a single attack, the target’s Armor is subtracted only once.
+If you hit, you inflict damage with both weapons plus 2 additional points of damage, and because you made a single attack, the target's Armor is subtracted only once.
+Action.